miberss/mib_lib/README.md

-# 🔋 batterieSk
+# mib_lib

 > Helpful systems and libraries for making Skript games, highly inspired by 1bardesign's `batteries`.

-Get your servers off the ground faster! batterieSk fills out Skript’s feature set with useful systems, utilities for projects any size.
+Get your servers off the ground faster! mib_lib fills out Skript’s feature set with useful systems, utilities for projects any size.
 Easy to install, use, and to trim down for your project's needs.

 ---